Student23115901/Compiler-Design-Assingment-1/README.md

 ## 🎯 Project Aim

-The primary objective of this project is to implement a lexical analyzer that:
+The primary objective of this project is to :
 - Identifies structured user input in the format: `x<value> y<value> custom_operation`
 - Recognizes each token (`x`, `y`, and `custom_operation`)
 - Extracts values from tokens
-- Evaluates the expression `x² + y² - 2xy`
+- Evaluates the custom expression `x² + y² - 2xy`
 - Prints the result

-This simulation demonstrates how a basic lexer can be used to create custom compiler instructions.

 ---